 The framing of this collection begs two related questions: why place such emphasis on Romantic legacies, and why use David Bowie to explore these?
 Taking the first of these questions first: we are aware that from certain perspectives, exploring Romantic resonances in David Bowie might seem to be a rather tangential—or even quixotic—endeavour.
 For the past three decades, mainstream scholarship in Romantic Studies has been strongly invested in recovering historical circumstances, vesting value claims for works in their conditions of possibility at the times of their creations.
-This has led many scholars to favour implicitly a stance Tom Mole has called “punctual historicism,” which he defines as a tendency to “think the most important context for understanding literature is the context of its composition or its first publication” (21).
+This has led many scholars to implicitly favour a stance Tom Mole has called “punctual historicism,” which he defines as a tendency to “think the most important context for understanding literature is the context of its composition or its first publication” (21).
 This impulse has been the spur for a huge body of significant critical and editorial work that has helped immeasurably in getting us to a position where we can more adequately claim that we might “read a text like its first readers” (23).
 However, such scholarship, while immensely valuable, should not constitute the whole literary-critical picture.
 The ways that texts happened in the past are hugely important, but texts and the idea clusters they spawn are also fascinating for the complex ways that they continue to happen in our lives, institutions, minds, and seminar rooms.
 Clearly, part of our role as Romanticists is to try to remember, imagine, and explain how the Romantic period was for those who lived through it, but it is also important to be explicit that its works and the new affordances of thought and feeling they developed continue to live on in our understandings, apprehensions, and misapprehensions.

 In recent years, a growing body of work has made significant progress in investigating how Romantic-period artforms and ideologies have played out in the works of successor artists.
 Interestingly, much of this research has been issued in the form of essay collections, perhaps indicating a consensus that complex questions regarding legacies are best addressed through providing a series of complementary perspectives rather than seeking to be singular and definitive.
 While many essay volumes have dealt principally with high cultural resonances, a number have also explored connections with contemporary popular culture, often with an eye to demystifying Romanticism in the seminar room.
 Such work brings home both the intellectual potential of revivifying Romanticism through analogy and the very real necessity of thinking about how versions and variants of Romanticism might matter now when constructing our syllabi and explaining our passions.

 However, while such collections provide both excellent sources and helpful methodological toolkits for investigating the longer-term influence of Romantic-period writing—especially poetry—there is as yet no strongly established equivalent in Romantic Studies to the burgeoning interest in Neo-Victorianism in Victorian Studies.
 This, I would contend, is in large part due to the prevailing nature of Romantic influence.
 As Ann Heilmann and Mark Llewellyn have put it, in many respects “‘the Victorian’ has become a homogenized identity—even a signifier—in contemporary culture” (2).
 Neo-Victorianism is largely predicated on its subject period being defined (or fossilized) in a series of familiar stereotypes.
-Heilmann and Llewellyn argue that Neo-Victorian texts engage a “self-analytic drive” (5) and constitute “fictional re-encounters” (8), playing off the solidity of the period’s cultural presence by subjecting it to parody, remediation, and revaluation.
+Heilmann and Llewellyn argue that Neo-Victorian texts engage a “self-analytic drive” and constitute “fictional re-encounters,” playing off the solidity of the period’s cultural presence by subjecting it to parody, remediation, and revaluation (5; 8).
 In doing so, Neo-Victorian works assert—always implicitly, and often very explicitly—that we are no longer Victorian: the period is over, done with, and transcended.